adrianc68/appointment-scheduling-system/README.md

 | Web Application | Typically, web applications are less interactive and rely heavily on page reloads for updates, which can make the user experience feel slower and less responsive.
 Standard web apps can suffer from performance issues, particularly when dealing with high-frequency updates or large amounts of data.
 Each user interaction may require a round-trip to the server, leading to latency and slower user experience. |
 | 4 tier          | Introduces an additional layer that increases operational complexity and overhead, suitable for complex systems with advanced routing, traffic management, or microservices needs.                                                                                                                                                                                                                                    |

-The following figures represent the reference architecture and deployment pattern that i have used as the foundation for gathering design concepts and making design decisions
+The following figures represent the reference architecture and deployment pattern that I have used as the foundation for gathering design concepts and making design decisions

 **3-tier deployment pattern**